christianhofmanncodes/youtube-playlist-generator/README.md

 ## FAQ

-#### How did you came up with this project?
+#### How did you come up with this project?

-A friend of mine actually wanted to build a YouTube playlist together with me.
-But I had no idea how to do it because I don't have a Google account and I didn't wanted to create one either.
-So I've came up with the idea to create a little program that could handle it.
+A friend of mine wanted to build a YouTube playlist with me.
+But I had no idea how to do it because I don't have a Google account and I didn't want to create one either.
+So I came up with the idea to develop a neat little program that could do that.

-#### Which type of links are supported?
+#### What types of links are supported?

-The program supports both YouTube and Invidious links of any instance.
+The program supports both YouTube and Invidious links of any type.

 ```
 https://www.youtube.com/watch?v=